-Dec cember 31,
+December 31,

 Regulatory Assets consist of the following (millions) 2022 2021

-Retirement Benefits \$ 29. \$ 86.4
+Retirement Benefits \$ 29.1 \$ 86.4

-Energy Supply & Other Rate Adjustment Mechanisms 63.
-0 44.1
+Energy Supply & Other Rate Adjustment Mechanisms.
+63.0 44.1

-Deferred Storm Charges 3.
-4 3.3
+Deferred Storm Charges 3.4 3.3

-Environmental 5.
-9 4.6
+Environmental 5.9 4.6

-Income Taxes 1.
-8 2.6
+Income Taxes 1.8 2.6

-Other Deferred Charges 11.
-1 15.3
+Other Deferred Charges 11.1 15.3

-Total Regulatory Assets 114.
-156.3
+Total Regulatory Assets 114.3 156.3

-Less: Current Portion of Regulatory Assets (1) 66.
-5 47.4
+Less: Current Portion of Regulatory Assets (1) 66.5 47.4

-Regulatory Assets-noncurrent \$ 47.
-8 \$ 108.9
+Regulatory Assets-noncurrent \$ 47.8 \$ 108.9

-Reflects amounts included in Accrued Revenue on the Company's Consolidated Balance Sheets.
+(1) Reflects amounts included in Accrued Revenue on the Company's Consolidated Balance Sheets.

-Decem mber 31,
+December 31,

-Regulatory Liabilities consist of the following (millions) 202 2022
+Regulatory Liabilities consist of the following (millions) 2 2022 2021

 Rate Adjustment Mechanisms \$ 10.9 \$ 7.7

 Income Taxes 41.0 44.3

 Other 0.1

 Total Regulatory Liabilities 51.9 52.1

 Less: Current Portion of Regulatory Liabilities 15.0 9.5

 Regulatory Liabilities-noncurrent \$ 36.9 \$ 42.6

 Generally, the Company receives a return on investment on its regulated assets for which a cash outflow has been made.
 Included in Regulatory Assets as of December 31, 2022 are \$7.2 million of environmental costs, rate case costs and other expenditures to be recovered over varying periods in the next seven years.
 Regulators have authorized recovery of these expenditures, but without a return.
 Regulatory commissions can reach different conclusions about the recovery of costs, which can have a material effect on the Company's Consolidated Financial Statements.
 The Company believes it is probable that its regulated distribution and transmission utilities will recover their investments in long-lived assets, including regulatory assets.
 If the Company, or a portion of its assets or operations, were to cease meeting the criteria for application of these accounting rules, accounting standards for businesses in general would become applicable and immediate recognition of any previously deferred costs, or a portion of deferred costs, would be required in the year in which the criteria are no longer met, if such deferred costs were not recoverable in the portion of the business that continues to meet the criteria for application of the FASB Codification topic on Regulated Operations.
-If unable to continue to apply the FASB Codification provisions for Regulated Operations, the Company would be required to apply the provisions for the Discontinuation of Rate-Regulated Accounting included in the FASB Codification.
+If unable to continue to apply the FASB Codification provisions for Regulated Accounting included in the FASB Codification.
 In the Company's opinion, its regulated operations will be subject to the FASB Codification provisions for Regulated Operations for the foreseeable future.